Oblation (statue)

-The Oblation (Filipino: Pahinungod, Oblasyon) is a concrete statue by Philippine National Artist artist Guillermo Tolentino which serves as the iconic symbol of the University of the Philippines.
-It depicts a man facing upward with arms outstretched, symbolizing selfless offering of oneself to his union.
+The Oblation (Filipino: Pahinungod, Oblasyon) is a concrete cast statue by Philippine National Artist Guillermo Tolentino that serves as one of the symbols of the University of the Philippines.
+It depicts a man facing upward with arms outstretched, symbolizing a selfless offering of oneself to his union.

 History

-The idea for the Oblation was first conceived during the presidency of Rafael Palma, who was the one to commission Tolentino to make the sculpture.
-Palma requested that the statue would be based on the second verse of Rizal's Mi Ultimo Adios:
+The idea for the Oblation was conceived during the presidency of Rafael Palma, who was the one to commission Tolentino to make the sculpture.
+Palma requested that the statue be based on the second verse of Rizal's Mi Ultimo Adios: